momentum-xyz/docs/docs/what-is-odyssey/what-is-odyssey.md

 ## Why Odyssey?

 1. Accessible: No coding skills required to create content in 3D
 2. Social: encourages sharing, collaborating, and connecting with others
 3. User-generated and curated: Users actively create and curate content and earn with it

 ## What can I do with Odyssey?

 You can accomplish three things:

-1- Build your own 3D world, with custom assets and functionalities.
+1. Build your own 3D world, with custom assets, skyboxes, and functionalities.
-2- Generate, program, and participate in unique collaborative experiences 3- Leverage the power of tokenomics to earn from your creations, and support your network of Connections (our implementation of staking)
+2. Generate, program, and participate in collaborative experiences.
+3. Leverage the power of tokenomics to earn from your creations, and support your network of Connections (our implementation of staking).

 We enable these via three pillars:

-1- The Odyssey Creator (a 3D world builder, not dissimilar to what you find in MMORPGs like Minecraft) 2- A plugin infrastructure
+1. The Odyssey Creator (a 3D World Builder, not dissimilar to what you find in MMORPGs like Minecraft)
+2. A plugin infrastructure
-3- The Momentum ($MOM) token
+3. The Momentum ($MOM) token

-Let’s quickly see an overview of all three.

 ### Odyssey Creator

 A multiplayer game-style world builder that allows you to place objects (both default and custom) in your Odyssey.
-You can also change the skybox (the backdrop of your Odyssey, which controls the vibe of your world); custom skyboxes are coming soon.
+You can also change the skybox (the backdrop of your Odyssey, which controls the vibe of your world).

-The builder has all the standard features such as move, scale, and rotate.
-In addition, you can assign each object a specific functionality (e.g. connect a Miro board, a Google document, text).
+The builder has all the standard features such as move, scale, and rotate objects.
+In addition, you can assign each object a specific functionality (e.g. add an image, video, or text, or connect a Miro board, a Google document).

 ### Plugin infrastructure